HY, Silent Mode and Accumulation Mode

 On this page:

-The Result File hy, Accumulation Mode, Line Breaks in hy.
+The Result $, The Result File hy, Silent Mode, Accumulation Mode, Line Breaks in hy.

-There are exceptions which we'll discuss below, but after a calculation the result is assigned to the pseudo variable $ (see page "Chain Calculations" in chapter "First Steps"), and also written to the result file hy, replacing its previous content.
+There are exceptions which we'll discuss below, but after a calculation the result is not only assigned to the pseudo variable $ but also written to the result file hy, replacing its previous content.

-You can use the content of hy in a calculation by treating hy as an insert file, that is, by writing (hy) -- this will become important in the context of accumulation mode.
+You can use the content of hy in a calculation by treating hy as an insert file, that is, by writing (hy).

 In two cases a calculation result does not get written to hy:

-- in "silent mode", when you add a hash sign # at the end of a calculation line.
-A space before # is needed.
+- In "silent mode", when you add a hash sign # at the end of a calculation line (a space before # is needed) -- see below.

-Silent mode, like accumulation mode (see below), applies only to the specific calculation line.
+Silent mode and accumulation mode only apply to the specific calculation line.

 Note that only calculation lines have "results."
-Variable assignment commands, or (see the next chapter) IF ...
-THEN conditions neither update $ nor the result file hy.
+Variable assignment commands neither update $ nor the result file hy.

 You can view the content of hy with the command HY unless it has more than 40 lines or 4000 characters.

-You can open hy in an external editor (by default notepad.exe) with the command EDIT.
+You can always open hy in an external editor (by default notepad.exe) with the command EDIT, which is short for EDIT hy.

 There is a lot more to the result file hy than we have seen so far.